Andrei Gromyko: Foreign Minister

 Throughout his career, Gromyko explicitly promoted the idea that no important international agreement could be reached without the Soviet Union's involvement.
-Towards this end, one accomplishment he took particular pride in was the signing of the Partial Nuclear Test Ban Treaty whose negotiation could be traced back to 1958.
+Towards this end, one accomplishment he took particular pride in was the signing of the Partial Nuclear Test Ban Treaty, whose negotiation could be traced back to 1958.
 Additionally, in 1966, Gromyko and Alexei Kosygin persuaded both Pakistan and India to sign the Tashkent Declaration, a peace treaty in the aftermath of the Indo-Pakistan war of 1965.
-Later in the same year, he engaged in a dialogue with Pope Paul VI, as part of the pontiff's ostpolitik that resulted in greater openness for the Roman Catholic Church in Eastern Europe despite heavy persecution of Christians in the Soviet Union itself.
+Later in the same year, he engaged in a dialogue with Pope Paul VI, as part of the pontiff's ostpolitik that resulted in greater openness for the Roman Catholic Church in Eastern Europe, despite heavy persecution of Christians in the Soviet Union itself.

+The Soviet delegation to the United Nations c.
+1964–1980.
+Gromyko and Alexei Kosygin are second and third from left, respectively.

 In 1973, Gromyko was promoted to a full voting member of the Politburo, the Soviet Union's highest decision-making body.
 According to Christian Schmidt-Häuer, the "exceptional memory and confidence in his experience" that served Gromyko well in the past began to make him inflexible, unimaginative and "devoid of a long-term vision" for the USSR upon reaching the peak of his power and influence.
 By the time Andropov and Chernenko rose to the top of the Soviet leadership, Gromyko frequently found himself advocating a harder line than his superiors.